Phone: 614-413-8500 Voicemail Ext. 5566

 I earned both my Bachelor of Science and Master's degrees from Wright State University.
 My Bachelor of Science degree is in elementary (1-8) education with specializations in language arts and communications.
 My Master's degree is in reading instruction.
 In order to challenge myself as a learner and to stay on top of the latest trends and standards, I continually take courses in English instruction, technology, and a wide variety of other subject areas.
 I have been teaching since 1998.
 My career began in Columbus City Schools teaching 4th and 5th grades at Deshler Elementary School.
 In 2004, I made the decision to come to New Albany Plain Local Schools.
 My first decade in this district I taught 7th grade language arts and reading.
 In 2014, I was given the opportunity to change grade levels.
 Therefore, I currently teach English 8 and English 8+.

 My family and I have lived in New Albany since 2014.
-Our son, Sam (7), attends school at the New Albany Primary School.
+Our son, Sam (10), attends school at the New Albany Intermediate School.
 He states that he wants to have me as a teacher one day, but I know that will change once he arrives at the middle school building.
-We also have an adorable, yet demanding, dog named Lucky.
-When I am not planning lessons, thinking about bulletin boards, reading the latest young adult novel, or grading papers I enjoy spending time with my family, crafting, and making new memories with friends.
+When I am not planning lessons, thinking about bulletin boards, reading the latest young adult novel, or grading papers, I enjoy spending time with my family, crafting, and making new memories with friends.
 After all these years, I still love my career choice.